Rubber Glove Testing

 - Rubber sleeve & overshoe dielectric testing

-- Dielectric testing of Salisbury/Chance/Novax rubber gloves
+- Dielectric testing of salisbury electrical glove/Chance/Novax rubber gloves.

 All Gloves and sleeves for re-test go through a multi-step process.

 How Often Should You Test Your Rubber Glove?

 The Occupational Health & Safety Administration (OSHA) regulates how people can work on high and low voltage electricity.
 You can read the OSHA standard 1910.137 table of contents by clicking here.
 OSHA’s regulations are based on the standards issued by ASTM International (Originally known as the American Society for Testing and Materials) an organization whose members are made up of professionals from a number of industries, including the electrical industry.

 The ASTM standard for rubber goods states that rubber gloves shall be electrically tested at least once each six months by a qualified testing lab after they have been used.
 Sleeves must be electrically tested every twelve months.
 Companies and unions often shorten that time frame to better protect their workforce.
 For example, companies may choose to test every 30 days or 90 days, or whatever they choose within the ASTM guidelines.
 The standards also state that complete records must be kept of all such tests and dates of issue.

 Below are industry standards that provide additional guidance on rubber goods testing:

 OSHA 1910.137 – Must be electrically tested before first issue and every six months thereafter.

 OSHA 1910.268 (Tele-com) – Natural rubber insulating gloves must be electrically tested before first issue, twelve months after first issue and every 9 months thereafter.